LAST UPDATED AUGUST 15, 2017 AT 1:02 P.M.

 We also really the lost-remote finder feature with Roku Ultra.
 There’s a lot to be said for being able to find a remote with one click of a button from your media box.
 But it’s not a problem I want to throw $29 more at to solve.
 The Ultra also supports Dolby+ audio and has an optical output.
 That’s a big deal for home theater enthusiasts, but not most people.

-Roku Premiere+ vs Roku Premiere, Mi Box & Amazon Fire TV
+Roku Premiere+ vs Roku Premiere, Amazon Fire TV

 2017 could end up being the year that live streaming television goes mainstream.
 Roku and other major players in the streaming device market would be wise to pay attention.

 I bring this up because it’s too bad Roku doesn’t have a better PlayStation Vue app.
 Roku isn’t as much to blame as Sony, which develops the app.
-Jared Newman wrote a thoughtful piece for TechHive back in September about Roku’s app problem particularly with PS Vue.
+Jared Newman wrote a thoughtful piece for TechHive about Roku working to improve the user interface with its lineup of apps.